 Balance is key when it comes to adding organ meat to your dog's food, as it's possible to include too much in Fido's diet.
-For example, if you're using liver, it should not make up more than 10% of the diet, as liver meat is very nutrient rich.
+For example, if you're using liver, it should not make up more than 10% of the diet, as liver meat is very nutrient-rich.
 Likewise, beef hearts shouldn’t make up more than 5% of the recipe, as they are also quite nutritious.

-The exact breed, age and condition of the dog are important variables to consider when deciding how much organ meat to include in his diet.
+The exact breed, age, and condition of the dog are important variables to consider when deciding how much organ meat to include in his diet.
 The best thing to do is work with a canine nutrition expert to create recipes that will meet your dog's individual needs.

 RELATED: Homemade Dog Food Recipe Calculator

-Pumpkins are actually incredibly nutritious with relatively few calories and a huge amount of vitamins, antioxidants and minerals.
+Pumpkins are actually incredibly nutritious with relatively few calories and a huge amount of vitamins, antioxidants, and minerals.
 A 1 cup serving of pumpkin contains:

-Copper, manganese and riboflavin
+Copper, manganese, and riboflavin

-Niacin, pantothenic acid, vitamin B6 and thiamin
+Niacin, pantothenic acid, vitamin B6, and thiamin

 Pumpkin aids in digestion and helps to keep your dog's stool regular and solid.
 It's an ideal ingredient for pets with a sensitive stomach or dogs that are regaining an appetite after being ill.
-Most canine nutritionists also recommend adding pumpkin to help a dog lose weight.
+Most canine nutritionists also recommend adding pumpkins to help a dog lose weight.

 Blueberries are chock-full of nutrition, and these are some of the most essential vitamins and minerals found in this superfood:

-Broccoli makes a great low calorie snack for canines, which is just one of the reasons that it makes my list of most common dog food ingredients.
+Broccoli makes a great low-calorie snack for canines, which is just one of the reasons that it makes my list of most common dog food ingredients.
 It's also high in fiber, which aids in digestive health.

 Many people don't realize that broccoli is also a good source of Vitamin C. However, you also need to limit the amount of broccoli that you feed, as too much could cause gastric irritation in dogs with a sensitive tummy.

-Spinach is another great vegetable to add to your dog's home cooked meals.
-It contains lots of Vitamins, including A, B, C and K. It also contains iron, beta-carotene and antioxidants.
+Spinach is another great vegetable to add to your dog's home-cooked meals.
+It contains lots of Vitamins, including A, B, C, and K. It also contains iron, beta-carotene, and antioxidants.

-This canine superfood has been shown to have cancer fighting properties.
+This canine superfood has been shown to have cancer-fighting properties.
 It also aids in bone and heart health, as well as immune system support.
-Spinach is easy to find in virtually any grocery store, and is very inexpensive.
+Spinach is easy to find in virtually any grocery store and is very inexpensive.

 7. Sweet Potato

 Sweet potatoes are not only one of the most common dog food ingredients that I use, they are also one of the most versatile.
-I add sweet potatoes to dog food recipes, dehydrate them to make cheap and healthy dog chews and add them as a food topper to tempt my pups to eat when they don't want to.
+I add sweet potatoes to dog food recipes, dehydrate them to make cheap and healthy dog chews, and add them as a food topper to tempt my pups to eat when they don't want to.